Chełmianka Chełm: Fans

 The start of organised support in Chełm reaches as early as the mid 70's, when locals started supporting the local team as the club started to rise up the leagues.
 The club has currently two groups, Young Fighters Clan’06 and Spiryt Brigade and the ultras stand usually consists of 80–150 fans with that number rising to around 250 for more important matches.

-The fans have good friendships with fans of Motor Lublin and Górnik Łęczna, with the friendship with Motor dating as far back as 1981.
+The fans have good relations with fans of Motor Lublin and Górnik Łęczna, with the friendship with Motor dating as far back as 1981.
 They have rivalries with the following local rivals: Avia Świdnik, Unia Hrubieszów, Hetman Zamość, Wisła Puławy, Łada Biłgoraj and Orlęta Łuków.